codegouvfr/react-dsfr/components.md

 # 🧩 Components

-The components are documented indivudually on a separate website.
+The components are documented individually on a separate website.

 {% embed url="https://react-dsfr-components.etalab.studio" %}
 Storybook website